Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: The clique number of the Paley graphs

 \section{The clique number of the Paley graphs}

-A \emph{Paley graph} $G_q$ is a graph with $q$ vertices, where $q$ is a prime power such that $q = 1 \mod 4$;\footnote{By the law of quadratic reciprocity, this condition ensures that $-1$ is a quadratic residue modulo $q$.
-Therefore, if $i-j$ is a quadratic residue then so is $j-i$, and the graph is undirected.} two vertices are connected by an edge $\{i,j\}$ whenever $i-j $ is a quadratic residue modulo $q$.\footnote{See \cite{Jon17} for general background on Paley graphs.}
+A \emph{Paley graph} $G_q$ is a graph with $q$ vertices, where $q$ is a prime power such that $q = 1 \mod 4$;\footnote{By the law of quadratic reciprocity, this condition ensures that $-1$ is a quadratic residue in $\mathbbm F_q$.
+Therefore, if $i-j$ is a quadratic residue then so is $j-i$, and the graph is undirected.} two vertices are connected by an edge $\{i,j\}$ whenever $i-j $ is a quadratic residue in $\mathbbm F_q$.
+(We may sometimes refer to quadratic residues as \emph{squares}, and to nonresidues as \emph{nonsquares}.)\footnote{See \cite{Jon20} for general background on Paley graphs.}

 The \emph{clique number} $\omega(G)$ of a graph $G$ is the number of vertices in its largest complete subgraph or \emph{clique}.
 For any Paley graph $G_q$, this number is bounded above by $\sqrt {q}$ \cite {Yip22}.